 As a normal Orbix server, the OrbixNames server must be registered with the Orbix Implementation Repository.

-As usual, the server is registered using either the Graphical Server Manager utility or the putit utility.
-Using putitputitj, a typical command to register an OrbixNames server is:
+As usual, the registration can be performed using either the Graphical Server Manager utility or the putit utility.
+The OrbixNames server can also be registered using the registerns12 utility.